repobee/repobee/docs/getting_started.rst

     <HELP MESSAGE OMITTED>

-The ``[INFO] config file defaults:`` message (along with the defaults) will pop up on every ``gits_pet`` command, but I will omit it from here on out.
+The ``[INFO] config file defaults:`` message (along with the defaults) will pop up on every ``gits_pet`` command.
 I should note that the configuration file isn't strictly necessary, but it will save us the hassle of typing in the url, username and organization name on every single command to ``gits_pet``.

 Verify Settings
 ===============